 For more than 40 years, the Port of Oakland has made continuous efforts to develop programs that minimize noise on surrounding communities at Oakland International Airport.
-Long before today's sophisticated noise-monitoring system was installed, airport management met regularly with aircraft operators, Federal Aviation Administration (FAA), and community representatives to develop noise abatement procedures.
-The airport continues to meet with these groups today to seek ways to balance all concerns -- noise and other environmental issues, consumer and air carrier demands, economic opportunities, and regional transportation needs -- while maintaining safety as its number one priority.
+Long before today's sophisticated noise-monitoring system was installed, airport management met regularly with aircraft operators, the Federal Aviation Administration (FAA), and community representatives to develop noise abatement procedures.
+The airport continues to meet with these groups today to seek ways to balance all concerns — noise and other environmental issues, consumer and air carrier demands, economic opportunities, and regional transportation needs — while maintaining safety as its number one priority.
 Pilot education has been, and will continue to be, an important part of Oakland International Airport's noise abatement program.

 - Noise Abatement Task Force is established.

 - North Field Preferential Runway Use Program is established.

 - North Field Visual Flight Rule (VFR) Flight Patterns are changed to direct planes and helicopters over the estuary and industrial areas.